julianocosta89/otel-lab/lab/src/otel-collector/README.md

     - To export data in the `OTLP` format and also have some log entries to every time something is exported, we can use the `otlp` and `debug` exporters.

-      > [!NOTE]
-      > As `otlp` is used to export data to Aspire and Jaeger, we need to add an alias to it, as we need to configure it twice.

       ```yaml
       debug: {}
       otlp: